 For the same reason the caffeine in whole-leaf tea dissolves slower in water.
-Grounded tea (e.g. matcha, tea bags) have more caffeine in the cup than whole-leaf hand-picked tea (2).
-So, besides the better taste, another good reason to go for whole-leaf tea.
+Ground tea (e.g. matcha, tea bags) have more caffeine in the cup than whole-leaf, hand-picked tea (2).
+So, besides the better taste, this is another good reason to go for whole-leaf tea.

-Caffeine concentration in the leaves and the influence of processing in the body absorption are not the only parameters affecting the concentration of caffeine in your cup.
+Caffeine concentration in the leaves and the influence of processing on in-the-body absorption are not the only parameters affecting the concentration of caffeine in your cup.
 The infusion method plays an important role.
 It is certainly true that hot water dissolves caffeine faster than cold water; so the higher the water temperature, the stronger the tea.
 And of course the longer the steeping, the higher the caffeine content.

-If you waste the first tea –a common praxis in gongfu cha– part of the caffeine will be discarded as well.
+If you discard the first steep—a common practice in gongfu cha—part of the caffeine will be discarded as well.
 But will the second infusion being lighter than the first?
 Not necessarily.
 The second cup may have the same amount of caffeine as the first (1).

-Nonetheless the rate of dissolution slow down after some minutes.
-So, if you want to sleep tonight, skipping the first two or three steeps might be a good idea.
+Nonetheless, the rate of dissolution slows down after some minutes.
+So if you want to sleep tonight, skipping the first two or three steeps might be a good idea.

-The caffeine in green tea, absorbed slower, or the caffeine in black tea, of more immediate effect?
+The caffeine in green tea, absorbed more slowly, or the caffeine in black tea, of more immediate effect?

 Which is the best infusion method to limit caffeine in our body?

-As you might now deduce by yourself, to reply these questions I should start speculating.
+As you might now deduce by yourself, to reply to these questions, I would have to start speculating.

-The best, and in my opinion only, way to determine if a tea will keep you awake or make you nervous is too try it!
+The best, and in my opinion only, way to determine if a tea will keep you awake or make you nervous is to try it!

 If you are sensitive to caffeine, ask some samples in your favorite tea shop and experiment at home before buying large quantities.

-If you time is limited, ask the vendor about its personal experience and make sure he is the kind of person "feeling the caffeine" –not anyone does– and is reporting his personal experience and not something read on a magazine or heard from others.
+If you time is limited, ask the vendor about their personal experience, making sure they are the kind of person who "feels the caffeine"—not everyone does—and are reporting their personal experience, not something read in a magazine or heard from others.